webmas0124/webmas0124/README.md

 ### Hi there 👋

-Full Stack Engineer with more than 10 years of web development experience.
+I am a Full Stack Engineer with more than 10 years of web development experience.

 Below I give some tags for the search engine and for those who prefer doing quick scanning.
 - HTML, CSS / SASS / SCSS, JavaScript / TypeScript, Bootstrap